Dane Gagai: Background

 Gagai was born in Mackay, Queensland, Australia.
 He is of Torres Strait Islander heritage through his father's family (Yam Island and Badu Island people) and Ngati Pikiao Maori descent by way of his mother's ancestry.
+Gagai was eligible to play for both Australia and New Zealand through parents of Indigenous Australian and Māori.

 Gagai's father, Ray, was a member of the Brisbane Broncos' squad in the 1989 NSWRL season.
 He is also the cousin of former New Zealand test player Josh Hoffman, former Broncos player Wendell Sailor and former Broncos player Travis Waddell.
-Gagai was eligible to play for both Australia and New Zealand through parents of Indigenous Australian and Māori.
+His brother Jacob Gagai plays for the Huddersfield Giants in the Super League.

-He played his junior football for Brisbane Wests before being signed by the Brisbane Broncos.
+He attended Brisbane Boys' College where he played rugby union and then played his junior rugby league for Brisbane Wests before being signed by the Brisbane Broncos.